marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Uncontrollable Page Bloat

 Themes provide little control over what gets loaded on your web pages.
 More optimised themes give you some control.
-But, mostly **not** at page-level i.e., site-wide control only.
+But, mostly **not** at page-level, i.e., site-wide control only.
 Page-level granularity is where you really need the control--it's vital for optimising a website.

 Standard *general* purpose themes generate way too many *round-trips* to the server (135-156 server requests are common).
 Obviously, 156 server requests are a ridiculous **waste of resources** for every single page on the site.
 As a reference, **GTmetrix** (a leading site performance test tool) says **88** requests are the average.